Jayantkumar8263/Jayantkumar8263/README.md

-- 👋 Hi, I’m P Jayant Kumar
+- 👋 Hi, I’m P. Jayant Kumar
-- 👀 I’m interested in ...learning new things everyday
+- 👀 I’m interested in learning new things every day.
-- 🌱 I’m currently learning ...python, web development, vedio editing, Power BI
+- 🌱 I’m currently learning Python, web development, video editing, and Power BI.
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 Jayantkumar8263/Jayantkumar8263 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.